gtancev/gtancev/README.md

-I am a quantitative scientist/engineer specialized in the design, development, and optimization of products and processes with keen interest in digitalization.
+I am a passionate scientist/engineer specialized in the design, development, and optimization of products as well as processes with great interest in digitalization.

 <!---
 gtancev/gtancev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.